Clicketyclick/SimpleImageGallery/README.md

 Pros | cons
 ---|---
 Fast loading	| Manual rebuil and database load
-Keeps you originals away from the net	| Max display width and heigt defined by database Watermarking in database[^watermark] | Requires resizing of ALL images
+Keeps you originals away from the net	| Max display width and height defined by database Watermarking in database[^watermark] | Requires resizing of ALL images

 [^watermark]: If you put a watermark into your display images, the original are unaffected.